10 Common Complications of Labor

 The problem is that these words tend to then dictate the rest of the labor and possibly cause a real complication – known as the ‘domino effect.'
 To avoid any unnecessary stress or interventions, the best thing you can do is understand what constitutes a true complication.
 I have compiled a list of terms that are used and what the stand for; I’m also including options and natural ways to avoid interventions if any of these ‘complications’ arise during your labor.

 10 Complications of Labor

 PROM (Premature Rupture of Membranes): This is when the water breaks before the onset of labor - when you are at least 37 weeks along.
 Most birth locations require birth to occur within 24 hours of water breaking.
 Talk to your doctor or midwife about practice policy and if the situation occurs, don’t look at the clock the moment your water breaks.
-It is not an emergent moment that requires a notification of the doctor.
-Waiting until contractions start and progress into active labor is the best thing to do.
-Read more about PROM HERE
+It is not an emergent moment that requires an exact time stamp.
+Waiting until contractions start and progress into active labor is the best time to start contacting your birth team.
+Read more about PROM HERE.

 AROM (Artificial Rupture of Membranes): This term may be used when trying to speed up your labor.
-There is no need to speed labor, nor a need to break your water.
-While it may speed things up, perhaps your baby needed the extra time?
+There is generally no need to speed labor up, nor a need to break your water.
+While it may speed things up, perhaps your baby needed the extra time, or even your own body needed it?
 There is also the chance that AROM leads to further interventions such as Pitocin or even a C-section.
-And having your baby born in the caul would be pretty fantastic.
-OP (Occiput Posterior):
+And having your baby born in the caul (in her sac of water) would be pretty fantastic.

 Transverse Lie: This is when the baby has positioned himself horizontal, across the uterus instead of head down.
 While most transverse babies turn in labor, there is a chance the baby will not.
 This IS cause for immediate intervention.
 Cesarean sections save mothers and babies in this situation.

 TVP (Transverse Vertex Presentation): This means that the baby’s head is sideways and typically occurs when the baby is changing positions from OP to LOA.
 When in labor, baby should safely turn correctly, BUT an ultrasound is needed to ensure proper placement.
 A cesarean section will be needed if baby does not turn.

 Precipitous Labor (FAST Labor): Your birth team may recommend an immediate epidural to slow things down and get control of labor.
 If there is time for an epidural, it may stall your labor and then domino into needing Pitocin or other interventions.
 While a fast labor is intense (VERY intense), it is not need for intervention.
-Read more about precipitous labor HERE
+Read more about precipitous labor HERE.

 Prodromal Labor (SLOW Labor): A longer than average labor that can last days (possibly weeks for some).
 Typically, prodromal labor starts and stops, leaving the mother frustrated.
 This type of labor, while hard and long, is not need for intervention.
-Read more about prodromal labor HERE
+Read more about prodromal labor HERE.